Religious views on smoking: Sikhism

 Guru Gobind Singh prohibited his Sikhs from smoking tobacco.
 He called tobacco "jagat jooth" (Punjabi: "the world's impurity").

 A legend states that when Guru Gobind Singh Ji was riding his blue horse, Neela, it would not enter a tobacco field and reared up in front of it.

-Among people of south Asian ancestry (primarily Punjabi Sikhs) residing in the Fraser Health Authority of the Metro Vancouver Regional District, the smoking rate was less than 5% in 2013–2014.
+Among people of South Asian ancestry (primarily Punjabi Sikhs) residing in the Fraser Health Authority of the Metro Vancouver Regional District, the smoking rate was less than 5% in 2013–2014.

 Baháʼí Faith

 In the Baháʼí Faith, smoking is not forbidden but is discouraged.

 Zoroastrianism

 The idea of smoking tobacco has been looked down upon in modern Zoroastrian communities due to the scientific knowledge of it causing harm to the body.
-This stance on smoking does not have a direct relation to the texts of the Avestas and is not stated in the religion, rather the religion teaches to not misuse fire as it is holy.
-Zoroastrianism teaches to do what is best for the world based on the knowledge a person has on the topic, and indirectly the knowledge of smoking being harmful to the body causes people to condemn the act.
+This stance on smoking does not have a direct relation to the texts of the Avestas and is not stated in the religion; rather, the religion teaches not to misuse fire as it is holy.
+Zoroastrianism teaches to do what is best for the world based on the knowledge a person has on the topic, and indirectly, the knowledge of smoking being harmful to the body causes people to condemn the act.